ourient/cervidaze/src/blog/posts/2025-11-22-sitebreakdown.md

 ### partials
-i store my headers, footers, and snippets in partials in the same way one might store scripts in .js files. it works just like automating headers and footers in js but far more lightweight, since 11ty renders the partials into html locally as opposed to js scripts rendering html upon site load.
+i store my headers, footers, and snippets in partials in the same way one might store scripts in <code>.js</code> files. it works just like automating headers and footers in JS but far more lightweight, since 11ty renders the partials into html locally as opposed to JS scripts rendering html upon site load.

 here's the main header: